vilnars/WATT_bot/README.md

-# Mining-Game-Dc-Bot
+# Bot Functions

-/ping
+This bot has several functions that users can use to interact with it.
+Here are the available commands:

+## Ping

-Returns latency of the bot.
+This command returns the latency of the bot.
+To use it, simply type `/ping` in the chat.

-/inventory
+## Inventory

-Shows users staked and not staked items can be executed on other users
+This command shows the items that users have staked and not staked.
+It can also be executed on other users.

-/address
+To check your own inventory, type `/inventory` in the chat.

+To check another user's inventory, mention them in the command.
+For example, to check the inventory of Altcoin Cash, type `/inventory @Altcoin Cash#3471` in the chat.

+## Address

- allows users to add their address to a database for use with other commands.
+This command allows users to add their address to a database for use with other commands.
+To use it, type `/address <address>`.
+For example, to add a donation address, type `/address 0x7e453ee34105C32bB8710e1aa4e8C12Cb7974d32` in the chat.

-/balance
+## Balance

-Shows balance of matic and watt ammount in wallet.
-Can be executed to other users.
+This command shows the balance of Matic and Watt in the wallet.
+It can also be executed on other users.

-/top
+To check your own balance, type `/balance` in the chat.

+To check another user's balance, mention them in the command.
+For example, to check the balance of Altcoin Cash's wallet, type `/balance @Altcoin Cash#3471` in the chat.

+## Top

-you can select one of the listed tops to see the users with the most watt,each NFT, and daily rewards.
+This command shows the users with the most Watt, each NFT, and daily rewards.
+To use it, type `/top <type>` in the chat, and select one of the listed tops.
+For example, to see the top users with the most Watt, type `/top WATT` in the chat.

-/donate

-Shows donation adress,
+## Donate

+This command shows the donation address.
+To use it, type `/donate` in the chat.